-Requiring landlords to provide hardship declaration forms in a different language if rental agreement was negotiated in a different language.
+- Requiring landlords to provide hardship declaration forms in a different language if rental agreement was negotiated in a different language.

-Providing tenants a backstop if they have a good reason for failing to return the hardship declaration within 15 days.
+- Providing tenants a backstop if they have a good reason for failing to return the hardship declaration within 15 days.

-Requiring landlords to provide tenants a notice detailing their rights under the Act.
+- Requiring landlords to provide tenants a notice detailing their rights under the Act.

 - Limiting public disclosure of eviction cases involving nonpayment of rent between March 4, 2020 – January 31, 2021.

 - Protecting tenants against being evicted for “just cause” if the landlord is shown to be really evicting the tenant for COVID-19-related nonpayment of rent.

-Tenant, Homeowner, and Small Landlord Relief and Stabilization Act of 2020 fact sheet
+For more information, download the Tenant, Homeowner, and Small Landlord Relief and Stabilization Act of 2020 fact sheet

 and a sample COVID-19 financial distress declaration